inrupt/pod-server/README.md

 ### websockets-pubsub
 The [websockets-pubsub](https://github.com/inrupt/websockets-pubsub) module exposes a 'Hub' object, with a websocket-onconnection handler and a publish method

-### data-browser
+### html statics
-Not really a dependency, but the [data-browser](https://github.com/linkeddata/mashlib) is referred to as a client-side script include by static content which the pod-server serves when a user visits the pod-server with their browser.
+Although some pod providers may choose to replace `static/index.html` with the [data-browser](https://github.com/linkeddata/mashlib).
+This is the content which the pod-server serves when a user visits the pod-server with their browser.

 Published under an MIT license by inrupt, Inc.